filestack/filestack-react/README.md

 ## How to install

 This is for v3 filestack api.
-If you want to use previously v2 filepicker api, go [here](https://npmjs.com/package/react-filepicker)
+If you want to use previous v2 filepicker api, go [here](https://npmjs.com/package/react-filepicker)

 [Live Demo](https://www.zerocho.com/portfolio/ReactFilestack)
 [NPM](https://npmjs.com/package/react-filestack)